 Understanding of Poverty According to Experts and their impact

 Aammel Research.
 Poverty is a condition of economic inability to meet the average standard of living of people in an area.
 This condition is marked by the low ability of income to meet basic needs such as food, clothing and shelter so that ways to overcome social and economic inequality must be done.
-This low income capability will also result in a lack of ability to meet average living standards such as public health standards and also education standards.
-In order to be clearer, we will provide a review of poverty understanding according to experts, complete with the causes.

 Understanding of Poverty According to Experts on Academics Journals;